amanda-eames/applied_machine_learning_in_python/supervised_machine_learning/model_evaluation.md

 ### Confusion Matrices & Basic Evaluation Metrics

-Recall or True Positive Rate (TPR) is the fraction of all positive instances the classifer correctly identifies as positive
+Recall or True Positive Rate (TPR) is the fraction of all positive instances the classifer correctly identifies as positive.
+We can increase the recall by increasing the number of TP or reducing the number of FN

-$$ Recall = TP/TP+FN $$
+$$ Recall = TP/(TP+FN) $$

+Another metrics is the False Positive Rate (FPR) fraction of all negative instances does the classifier incorrectly identify as positive

+$$ FPR = FP/(TN+FP)$$